yext/rules_closure/README.md

 Strict dependency checking is performed on the sources listed in each library target.
 See the documentation of the `deps` attribute for further information.

+#### Rule Polymorphism

+This rule can be referenced as though it were the following:

+- [filegroup]: `srcs` will always be empty and `data` will contain all transitive JS sources and data.

 ### Arguments